SirBrian1234/PiWall/README.md

 * Multi-scale verbose level to let you define the amount of information you would like to receive

 ## License
-The project's article and source are licensed under Creative Commons Atribution 4.0 International: https://creativecommons.org/licenses/by/4.0/
+The project's article and source code are licensed under Creative Commons Atribution 4.0 International: https://creativecommons.org/licenses/by/4.0/

 You may use the source code commercially.
 You should provide attribution for all the authors involved in this project.